 ¼ cup of shredded Havarti cheese

-Put the put back on the heat and add the bok choy, cannellini and cheese.
+Put the pot back on the heat and add the bok choy, cannellini and cheese.
 Cook another 10-15minutes until the bok choy has softened.
 Top with toasted croutons and add some more cheese if you like and enjoy!!

 Serve this with a side of my Honey-Dijon wings or by itself!!